 Both traditional in-person grief counselors and online grief counselors often use the following techniques or approaches to help patients overcome grief:

-There are a number of online platforms that offer online grief counseling with fully trained online counselors, and even specialized online grief counselors, at a far lower cost than you would expect to pay with traditional in-person therapists.
+Many online platforms offer online grief counseling with fully trained online counselors and even specialized online grief counselors, at a far lower cost than you would expect to pay with traditional in-person therapists.
 Some platforms even claim that you can enjoy a month of 24 hours access to your very own specialist online grief counselor for less than a single session with an in-person therapist.

 While each platform will differ from the next, their initial processes are usually quite similar.

-You will be asked a number of questions related to your mental health and grief.
-This is done so that you can be matched to the most suitable online grief therapist
+You will be asked several questions related to your mental health and grief.
+This is done so that you can be matched to the most suitable online grief therapist.

-You will be able to communicate with your online grief therapist in a number of ways
+You will be able to communicate with your online grief therapist in several ways.

-Unlimited text messages – in most situations, you are able to message your online grief counselor in your private therapy room at any time of the day.
+Unlimited text messages – in most situations, you can message your online grief counselor in your private therapy room at any time of the day.
 You will then receive a notification as soon as they respond to your message.

-These work almost exactly the same as the live voice calls with the only difference being that it is a video call rather than a voice call
+These work almost the same as the live voice calls, with the only difference being that it is a video call rather than a voice call.

 Most cases of grief do not merit treatment via medications.
 However, in circumstances where the individual is suffering from grief for an extended period, it may be classed as clinical depression.
-In these situations, the answer may lie in antidepressants or anti-anxiety medications like Xanax, Ativan, and Valium.
+The answer may lie in antidepressants or anti-anxiety medications like Wellbutrin, Effexor, and Lexapro in these situations.

 However, and as with most medications, antidepressants/anti-anxiety medications do come with side effects.
 The side effects that come with medication for grief may include:

-As we mentioned earlier, those suffering from grief may be prone to the sudden use or increased use of drugs, alcohol or nicotine.
-And with antidepressants being known as an addictive medication, those dealing with grief are more likely than most to become addicted to their medication.
+As we mentioned earlier, those suffering from grief may be prone to the sudden use or increased use of drugs, alcohol, or nicotine.
+And with anti-depressants being known as addictive medication, those dealing with grief are more likely than most to become addicted to their medication.

-We have all heard the saying “time heals all wounds” but many disagree and argue that a person never truly recovers from the loss of a loved one.
-In fact, 15% of people who have lost someone suffer from “complicated grief”, a form of persistent grieving that lasts more than a year.
+We have all heard the saying “time heals all wounds,” but many disagree and argue that a person never truly recovers from losing a loved one.
+In fact, 15% of people who have lost someone suffers from “complicated grief,” a form of persistent grieving that lasts more than a year.
 Grief counseling is required when a person’s own process of internal healing has ground to a halt.
-However, if you are working with a traditional in-person grief counselor or a fully qualified online grief counselor, specifically trained at helping you process your grief and work through your pain, you should notice a gradual decrease in the symptoms associated with grief as time passes
+However, if you are working with a traditional in-person grief counselor or a fully qualified online grief counselor, specifically trained at helping you process your grief and work through your pain, you should notice a gradual decrease in the symptoms associated with grief as time passes.

 If we have loved, we will grieve.

-Grief is an evitable part of life and it forever changes who we are and how we see things.
-However, it should not be the end of our lives or love and over time the pain will fade.
+Grief is an inevitable part of life, and it forever changes who we are and how we see things.
+However, it should not be the end of our lives or love, and over time the pain will fade.
 Grief counseling is the best way to help us process the loss we have experienced and get over the worst of the heartache and pain.
 Today, thanks to the advent of online counseling, grief therapy is more accessible and cheaper than ever before.
-There are numerous reputable online grief therapy platforms that can connect you to a highly qualified and fully trained online grief counselor for just a fraction of what you would expect to pay for traditional in-person therapy.
+Numerous reputable online grief therapy platforms can connect you to a highly qualified and fully trained online grief counselor for just a fraction of what you would expect to pay for traditional in-person therapy.